jasonzhang86/PDF-Reader/README.md

 1. Toolbar is on the top right corner (Touch, Draw, Highlight and Erase).

 2. All testing are done using the shannon1948.pdf.
-We use 55 as the upper limit for the number of pages of the pdf file.
+I use 55 as the upper limit for the number of pages of the pdf file.

 3. Eraser: It seems that the eraser doesn't work as well under high speed.
 Normal speed is fine; user is not required to purposely slow down their action, but a really fast swipe (like less than 0.1 second) might cause eraser to malfunction.